AHEAD Economic Development Grants

 - Addressing the special economic development needs of at-risk youth, veterans, persons with disabilities, the formerly incarcerated, and Tribal communities, among others

 The amount of funding for AHEAD is determined by the Bank’s board of directors annually.
 Grants are awarded through a competitive application process and delivered though our member financial institutions.

-AHEAD grants are awarded to local nonprofits, government agencies, and Tribal organizations engaged in economic development activities to meet diverse local needs in Arizona, California, and Nevada.
+AHEAD grants are awarded to nonprofit organizations, local government agencies, and tribal associations engaged in economic development activities to meet diverse local needs in Arizona, California, and Nevada.
 These organizations should review our program eligibility requirements.

 Applications for AHEAD grants submitted by Bank members will be accepted between May and June each year.
 The grant recipients are typically announced in September.

 Disbursements for AHEAD awards must be made between award announcement in early September and the end of the calendar year in December.